 How to find the best energy provider in the Netherlands

-In the Netherlands you’ll find 3 types of energy contracts to choose from:
+In the Netherlands you can choose from 3 types of energy contracts:

-- Fixed price energy contract (vast) - same tariffs during your contract term
+- Fixed price energy contract - same tariffs during your contract term

-- Short-term energy contract (variabel) - tariffs change every month or quarter year, depending on your provider
+- Short-term energy contract - tariffs change every month, quarter year or half a year, depending on your provider

-- Dynamic price energy contract (dynamisch) - tariffs change daily
+- Dynamic price energy contract - tariffs change daily (every 15 minutes for electricity)

 All three types of energy contracts have pros and cons that you should know about.
 We’ll explain them in short.